Komonodrg-portfolio/Networking/README.md

 <br>

 Obtaining my CCNA, first back in 2014, has allowed me not only live a life I'd only dreamed of as being the firstborn to immigrant parents.
-It allowed my an opportunity to work in a field where my mind was always learning and challenged.
+It allowed my an opportunity to work in a field where my mind was always challenged and forced to learn and grow.
 I truly believe and am a living testimony of the doors that are possible to walk through professionally by obtaining this certification.
 If you have the drive, I say go for it!
-The roads it will take you will be fundamentally assuring, financially rewarding, and will take you far in an ever changing IT landscape.
+The roads it will take you will be fundamentally assuring, financially sustaining, and will take you far in an ever changing IT landscape.
 The roads will always be the roads, best to know how to navigate.

 <br>Colleagues, Onward.<br>